Instruments of Communion

 b) resolves that henceforth it will use this terminology for those bodies currently known as "the Instruments of Unity".

 The Churches of the Anglican Communion are linked by affection and common loyalty.
 They are in full communion with the See of Canterbury and thus the Archbishop of Canterbury, in his person, is a unique focus of Anglican unity.
 He calls the once-a-decade Lambeth Conference, chairs the meeting of Primates, and is President of the Anglican Consultative Council.
-The 104th Archbishop, in the succession of St Augustine, is the Most Revd and Rt Hon Rowan Douglas Williams, enthroned in February 2003.
+The 104th Archbishop, in the succession of St Augustine, is the Most Revd and Rt Hon Justin Welby, enthroned in March 2013.

 The Anglican Communion is also served by: